 For shoes, if we’re going to be in a rugged terrain, I recommend wearing brown or black leather boots or hiking shoes/boots.
 If we’re going to a beach or a more forgiving terrain, you can wear leather sandals, flats, or go barefoot.
 Avoid flip flops, colored sneakers, and high heels.
 Some shoes I always love are Doc Martens, rugged brown leather boots, classic Converse, and any strappy brown leather flat sandals.

-Hair and makeup: having your hair and makeup styled for the session is always a good idea, because professional stylists should be able to enhance your natural beauty.
+Having your hair and makeup styled for the session is always a good idea, because professional stylists should be able to enhance your natural beauty.
 Makeup for photos is done differently than regular day-to-day makeup.
 That being said, I always encourage a more natural look- especially if we’re going on an adventure outdoors.
 A smoky eye with a hint of blush and natural lips is a perfect look.

 I love messy, windswept photos, so keep that in mind when it comes to your hair.
 Don’t be afraid to let it loose and if it gets messed up, just go with it!

 Come to the session with an open mind and be ready to embrace the unexpected.
 Let the wind mess up your hair, get a little weird.
 Your job is to relax, try to forget I’m taking photos, and just enjoy each other.
 Don’t worry- I’ll guide you and give you lots of things to do to keep your mind busy!
 Some of the prompts I give you might seem strange, or even silly- but just go with it!
 I promise the end result will be amazing.
 You can expect to feel all kinds of awkward at the beginning, but it’s totally normal and it’ll pass!
-Nothing to be afraid of- I won’t ask you to do anything that you’re uncomfortable with.
+I won’t ask you to do anything that you’re uncomfortable with.
 We’ll just hang out for a while and I’ll guide you through the session in a natural, relaxed, easy-going way. :)

 TIPS FOR THE BEST SESSION EVER